ChristopherPH/crossfire-dockclient-releases/README.md

 # Crossfire DockWindow Client (DockClient)

-    WARNING!
-This software is NOT SUPPORTED and NOT ENDORSED by the official Crossfire project or Crossfire developers!
+> Please note that this software is NOT SUPPORTED by the official Crossfire project or Crossfire developers.
+>
+> Support requests, bug reports, general questions and comments should be directed to **@RetroCloak** on the Crossfire Discord / IRC or on the project issue tracker.

-This is an **unofficial** game client for **Crossfire: The Multiplayer Adventure Game**
+This is yet another game client for **Crossfire: The Multiplayer Adventure Game**

-**Official** clients can be found at:
+**Officially Supported** clients can be found at:
 - http://crossfire.real-time.com/clients/index.html

 More information about Crossfire: